 The best place for this is bonkers.ie

 So how exactly do they work ?
 In reality they are just a large excel.
-They will take your gross income and multiply it by 3.5 times and that gives the max borrowing amount.
+They will take your gross income and multiply it by 3.5 or 4 times and that gives the max borrowing amount.
 Some calculators will take some deductions from this for outgoings such as loans or childcare.
 The Banks will all have their own criteria for what would be deducted for each child say – but you won’t see this in the calculator all you get is an output number.

 In order to use the calculator as accurately as possible you need to provide the correct information.
 Giving your exact income and savings available will then get you a true picture of what’s possible.
 Too many people round up – or provide next year’s post promotion pay.
 This will only leave you disappointed as Banks only take actual numbers into account once you make a formal application.
 There are also more and more “Green” offers available form lenders so speak to you mortgage advisor in Pangea to find out more.